Commercial Pig Farming

 - Pig meat has excellent demand both in domestic and export markets.

-- Apart from pig fat being used as feed for poultry, the byproducts of pig such as ham, bacon, sausages, lard, pork (meat) have good market worldwide.
+- Apart from pig fat being used as feed for poultry, the byproducts of pigs such as ham, bacon, sausages, lard, pork (meat) have a good market worldwide.

 Who Can Start a Pig Farming Business